Import data from one Slack workspace to another

 Note: When channels are created during an import, a channel creator is included in each channel.
 As the person running the import, you may be added to channels and listed as the channel creator if the original channel creator is not being imported.

 Step 5: Review summary and run import

 - Review your import selections to make sure that everything looks right.
 If you need to make any final changes to your import, click on Edit.
-This will take you back to step four in the import flow, where you can update channel data.
+This will take you back to Step 4 in the import flow, where you can update channel data.
 To modify users, select Choose users to import.
 Click on Next to return to the import summary.

 - When you’re ready to import your data, click on Import.
 You can use the progress bar to track the status of your import.
 You’ll also see Importing… next to data that is currently being moved into Slack.